The universal engine

 Property

-A Property is one field on a Type.
-Push-ups has a reps property.
+A Property is one piece of data a Collection tracks.
+Push-ups has a reps Property.
 Sleep has hours and quality.
 A book read has title, pages, and rating.
 Each Property has a kind — number, text, true/false, date, single-select, file, Stopwatch (live counter), Timer (Stopwatch with a target), and several more.
 See Properties and the Title for the full list.

 Entry

-An Entry is one logged instance of a Type.
-"I did 12 push-ups at 9:01 this morning" is one entry on the Push-ups type.
-"I slept 7.5 hours last night with a quality of 4/5" is one entry on the Sleep type.
+An Entry is one logged instance of a Collection.
+"I did 12 push-ups at 9:01 this morning" is one entry on the Push-ups collection.
+"I slept 7.5 hours last night with a quality of 4/5" is one entry on the Sleep collection.

 How it fits together